-1. Drive the vehicle at least 5 miles (8 km) with the speed control system engaged to display a stabilized average.

-2. Record the highway fuel economy for future reference.
+- 1. Drive the vehicle at least 5 miles $(8 \ km)$ with the speed control system engaged to display a stabilized average. - 2.
+Record the highway fuel economy for future reference.

-It is important to press the RESET control (press and hold RESET for two seconds in order to reset the function) after setting the speed control to get accurate highway fuel economy readings.
+It is important to press the RESET button (press and hold RESET for two seconds in order to reset the function) after setting the speed control to get accurate highway fuel economy readings.

-For more information refer to Essentials of good fuel economy in the Maintenance and Specifications chapter.
+For more information refer to $\it Essentials$ of $\it good fuel economy$ in the $\it Maintenance$ and $\it Specifications$ chapter.